MicrosoftDocs/dataexplorer-docs/data-explorer/connect-jdbc.md

     slf4j-api-1.7.21.jar
     ```

 1. Create an application to use the JDBC driver class *com.microsoft.sqlserver.jdbc.SQLServerDriver*.
-You can connect with a connection string like the following.
+You can connect with a connection string of the following format.
+Replace `<cluster_name.region>` with you cluster name and cluster region and `<database_name>` with your database name.

     ```java
     jdbc:sqlserver://<cluster_name.region>.kusto.windows.net:1433;database=<database_name>;encrypt=true;trustServerCertificate=false;hostNameInCertificate=*.kusto.windows.net;loginTimeout=30;authentication=ActiveDirectoryIntegrated